peteryzhang6/The-Law-of-One/Duality/sto-sts.md

 - The early fourth density is one of the most intensive struggle.
 When the order of authority has been established and all have fought until convinced that each is in the proper placement for power structure, the social memory complex begins.
 Always the fourth-density effects of telepathy and the transparency of thought are attempted to be used for the sake of those at the apex of the power structure.
 - This, as you may see, is often quite damaging to the further polarization of fourth-density negative entities, for the further negative polarization can only come about through group effort.
 As the fourth-density entities manage to combine, they then polarize through such services to self as those offered by the crusaders of Orion.
 # How should STO treat STS
+44.10: Can you suggest a method whereby we might, shall I say, nullify the effect of the influence that we don’t want from a negative source?

+**Ra:** I am Ra.
+There are various methods.
+We shall offer the most available or simple.
+To share the difficult contact with the other-selves associated with this working and to meditate in love for these senders of images and light for self and other-selves is the most available means of nullifying the effects of such occurrences.
+To downgrade these experiences by the use of intellect or the disciplines of will is to invite the prolonging of the effects.
+Far better then to share in trust such experiences and join hearts and souls in love and light with compassion for the sender and armor for the self.

 Like Ra said, with Love and Light.

 *Thoughts:*